Dysoxylum carolinae

-Dysoxylum carolinae is a tree in the family Meliaceae.
+Dysoxylum carolinae is a species of tree in the family Meliaceae.
 It is named for the English botanist Caroline Pannell.

 Description

 The tree grows up to 45 m tall with a trunk diameter of up to 110 cm.
 The bark is grey to dark brown.
 The flowers are citronella-scented.
 The fruits are orange-red, roundish, up to 8 cm in diameter.

 Distribution and habitat

 Dysoxylum carolinae is found in Vietnam and western Malesia.
 Its habitat is forests from sea-level to 1100 m altitude.